Prepare Before You Request A Freight Quote

 Use the form’s comments field to let them know that you are looking for a competitive price or a speedy shipment.
 Let them know if you have a hard deadline for delivery.

 Forwarders act as agents for providing cargo insurance.
 They also act as agents for customs brokers (or provide the service in-house).
 Their forms should ask whether you want them to arrange both services.
-The Freight Forwarders chapter goes into forwarding and customs broking in more detail.
+The Freight Forwarders guide goes into forwarding and customs broking in more detail.

 Request A Freight Quote: Email & Online Form